Alexey-T/pyPhpTree/readme.md

 Function `get_headers(filename, lines)` finds all classes/functions, in given "lines" list, and gets dicts:

     {
       'line': int,      # 0-based line index in the "lines" list 'level': int,     # 0-based level of item. each item of level K+1
                         # is nested into (nearest higher) item of level K
       'name': str,      # name of class/function
-      'kind': str,    # "c" for class, "f" for function }
+      'name_x': int,    # 0-based position in line, where name found 'kind': str,      # "c" for class, "f" for function }

 It's generator (yield), so to get list, use `list(get_headers(...))`.